-- Potential opportunities to visit manufacturers in the product development industry - Develop sound knowledge which links in to lots of careers in all aspects of the Health Industry - Chance to enjoy practical work to support theory based learning.
+- Visits to Abertay University Food Technology labs - Attend the Royal Highland show - Develop sound knowledge which links in to lots of careers in all aspects of the Health Industry - Chance to enjoy practical work to support theory based learning.

 Learners are expected to undertake tasks and activities related to their learning at home.
 These activities will be guided by the subject teaching staff and range from: